orcasmedialab/lineupSim/README.md

    *   Probability parameter(s) for scoring on sac flies
    *   Add arguments for number of games, number of permutations (cropped)
    *   Upon completion, orchestrator should call a visual-generator script that will dump plots into the appropriate results folder.
 Argument flag to call plotter
    *   Consider separating stats from config file (i.e. player_profiles.yaml).
-Also consider renaming parent folder
+Also consider renaming parent folder (Done - separated into `players.yaml`)
    *   Change "lineup" in config to "roster", and replace elsewhere.
 Roster can contain more than 9 players, but fails if at least 9 are not listed.
 Come up with a way to detmine which players are selected for permutations by orchestrator.

 Does not model errors explicitly.